pumpkincouture/JavaTicTacToeMinimax/README.md

 Once Maven is successfully installed, type ```mvn compile```, then ```mvn package``` to bundle the application.
 Type ```java -cp target/Java_TTT-1.0-SNAPSHOT.jar Java_TTT.GameRunner``` to start.

-## Instructions on running the test suitecho
+## Instructions on running the test suite
 In your IDE : run your chosen test file.